MoonsideGames/encompass-cs-docs/content/pong/scoring/ball_respawn.md

 Now we can use all these useful vector math functions in our game.

 Let's break down some of the math here.

 We want the ball to fire in a random direction, but we don't want its trajectory to be too vertical, or it will take forever to get to one of the paddles, which is boring.
 We also want it to travel at the same speed regardless of its direction.

-Let's start with a vector with an _x_ component of 0 and a _y_ component of our desired speed.
-You can think of this as an arrow pointing straight downward.
+Let's start with a vector with an _x_ component of our desired speed and a _y_ component of 0.
+You can think of this as an arrow pointing directly to the right.
 Now imagine that arrow as the hand of a clock.
 How can we describe the angle of the clock hand?
 As the hand rotates around it differs from its original orientation in an amount of units called _radians_.
 When that angle changes by 2 times pi, it ends up in the same position.
 So a rotation a quarter of the way around the clock would be pi divided by 2.

 ![pi over 2](/images/pi-over-2.png)

-You can see that if we rotate our downward vector by pi/2 radians, it will face towards the left paddle.
+You can see that if we rotate our direction vector by pi/2 radians, it will face straight down.
 Now, what we want is for the ball to be served at angles like this:

 ![serve area](/images/serve-area.png)